Is School Really Easy in the US?

 Primary and Secondary School

-Secondary school consists of two programs: the first is “middle school” or “junior high school” and the second program is “high school.”
-A diploma or certificate is awarded upon graduation from high school.
-After graduating high school (12th grade), U.S. students may go on to college or university.
-College or university study is known as “higher education.”
+There are two programs in secondary school: the first is "middle school" or "junior high school," and the second is "high school."
+After completing high school, graduates receive a diploma or certificate.
+U.S. students may continue on to college or a university after completing high school (12th grade).
+Studying at a college or university is referred to as "higher education."

 Grading System